Additional and complex needs

 - Parent Place This is our online forum where we have a dedicated discussion board for parents of deaf children with additional needs at www.ndcs.org.uk/additional

-- Facebook We have an NDCS Group and Page which you can join up to if you have a Facebook account.
+- Facebook We have a Page which you can join up to if you have a Facebook account.
 You can receive updates on what's going on, share photos and discuss issues with other users.

 - Local groups Find out about your nearest local group and how to get involved here.